worepix/doc-chester/source/tutorials/mqtt-to-influxdb.rst

 .. tip::

-    If you want to see temperature records from database in CSV format, use this command:
+    If you want to see temperature records from the database in CSV format, use this command:

     ``influx -database node -execute "select * from temperature;" -format csv``